miguelfmc/miguelfmc.github.io/projects/projects.md

 In this project, I compare several statistical learning methods that aim to solve, either exactly or approximately, the best subset selection problem in linear regression.

-A detailed description of the project nd my results can be found [here](subset-selection.md).
+A detailed description of the project and my results can be found [here](subset-selection.md).

 ### Characterizing Behavioral Changes in Energy Use